avazquezmaldonado/CardMatch/README.md

 ---

-**For submission**: All milestones are complete and documented.
-The application is functional and ready for demonstration.
+**Status**: Complete and ready for evaluation.
+All 9 milestones documented.